 You need to make sure lots of pieces fall into place for a business to succeed, but none are as important as the people you work with, and a good team is built on trust.
+Previously, we looked at active listening, and it’s extremely critical.
 Whether a small group working in an office or a large organization distributed around the world, the principles of team trust are the same: mutual respect, open communication, and the feeling of safety (e.g., job security) between employees and management.

 With fear of an economic downturn in the air and the tech industry currently going through one of the largest employee shakeups in decades, putting energy into team trust has never been so important.
 Employees need to feel valued, confident, and secure in their roles in order to be successful in their work – and successful for your company.